Meet Dr. Ann Spangler

 “I work with this team to evaluate the details for each patient, make a recommendation, and explain all the options for treatment,” she says.
 “But I never forget that the patient is also a significant player on the team.”

 Working at an academic medical center and NCI-designated comprehensive cancer center helps Dr. Spangler stay informed about the latest treatments for breast cancer patients.
 She also can offer her patients access to groundbreaking clinical trials, including one that involves Cyberknife treatment for early stage breast cancer.

 When she’s not caring for patients, Dr. Spangler is passionate about her involvement with educating the next generation of radiation oncologists.
-She was director of UT Southwestern’s radiation oncology residency program for seven years and recently joined the residency review committee for radiation oncology for the Accreditation Council for Graduate Medical Education.
+She was director of UT Southwestern’s radiation oncology residency program for seven yearsand was recently appointed chair of the residency review committee for radiation oncology for the Accreditation Council for Graduate Medical Education.